cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.COMMONCONTROLS.15.2v0.1
 The supplemental data storage region SHALL NOT be set to 'Russian Federation'.

-- Rationale
-	- This policy is aligned with the concept of data sovereignty.
-Ensuring that data is not stored in a specific region affords the administrator of the GWS environment a degree of control and governance over their cloud data.
+- _Rationale:_ This policy is aligned with the concept of data sovereignty.
+Ensuring organizational data is not stored in this specific region affords the administrator of the GWS environment a degree of control and governance over their cloud data.
 This policy takes into account geopolitical and USG national security concerns.
-- Last Modified: November 30, 2023
+- _Last modified:_ November 30, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1591: Gather Victim Organization Information](https://attack.mitre.org/techniques/T1591/)